 When the production of the SAAB 95 started, one could order it with a two stroke V4 engine, three doors and seven seats.
 Even in 1959, when this model was launched, that combination was peculiar.
 At the time, 95 was the biggest model SAAB offered, yet it was powered by a 3 cylinder, 840 cc motor, putting out 38 hp.
 The car pictured here is far less radical, it is propelled forward by a four stroke, 1.5-liter V4 engine (like the one put in the Ford Taunus of that era) and it only seats five, rather than seven.
 This engine was introduced to replace the two-stroker in 1967.

-This car has been made in numbers, comparable to those of Tesla‘s Model S, and yet you probably did not know that it existed.
-Although it is unlikely to meet one on the roads today, these unconventionally engineered SAABs were popular in the Nordic countries.
+This SAAB car was produced in quantities similar to Tesla's Model S, yet it remains relatively unknown.
+Although rare to see on roads today, these unconventionally engineered SAABs enjoyed popularity in Nordic countries.

-The freewheel is by far not the only feature, which makes driving this SAAB a bit of a challenge.
-The car has a 4 speed manual transmission, operated via a stalk behind the steering wheel.
-And while the car has a conventional set of three pedals, they are pretty much in the center of the car, completely not in line with the steering column.
+The freewheel isn't the only feature that makes driving this SAAB a unique experience.
+The car is equipped with a 4-speed manual transmission, controlled via a stalk behind the steering wheel.
+While it has a conventional set of three pedals, they are positioned near the center of the car, not aligned with the steering column.

 As you would expect, SAAB 95 is sluggish by modern standards.
 While the car weighs just under a ton, a 65 BHP engine cannot ensure swift progress.
 Thus it is interesting that SAAB entered the Monte Carlo rally with the 95 in 1961.
 The estate was chosen to compete in the race due to the fact that it was the only SAAB model that comes with a 4 speed gearbox.
 Surprisingly, it finished 4th overall that year with Erik Carlsson behind the wheel.

-Despite the rarity of SAAB 95s for sale, they are still quite reasonably priced, the ones in a good state could cost around 7,000 Euros.
-Unsurprisingly, the biggest selection of these cars can be found in Nordic countries.
-Many of the components of SAAB 95 estates are interchangeable with those from more popular 96 saloons, making running and restoring these cars a bit easier.
+Although SAAB 95s for sale are quite rare, their prices remain reasonable, with well-maintained examples costing around 7,000 Euros.
+As expected, the largest selection of these cars can be found in Nordic countries.
+Many SAAB 95 estate components are interchangeable with the more popular 96 saloons, making it easier to maintain and restore these vehicles.